mozaik-association/mozaik/docs/Contacts Module.md

 Contacts (members, supporters, other contacts) can be linked to interests and competencies.
 Those interests and competencies are chosen from a list of terms, called Thesaurus terms in Mozaïk and can be adapted according to the needs of each organisation.

-!!!
-The goal of Thesaurus terms
+!!! info "The goal of Thesaurus terms"

     Those interests and competencies are present for information purposes (to better know your members and supporters), but also to achieve specific targeting with the communication / mass mailings.
     !!! example